minio/docs/source/includes/common/bucket-replication.rst

         - Leave selected to allow replication of the deletion of versions of an object.
           Otherwise, move the toggle to the :guilabel:`Off` position to not replicate deletion of object versions.

-#.
-Select :guilabel:`Save` to finish adding the replication rule
+F) Select :guilabel:`Save` to finish adding the replication rule

 .. end-create-bucket-replication-rule-console-desc